ros-navigation/docs.nav2.org/behavior_trees/trees/nav_to_pose_and_pause_near_goal_obstacle.rst

 Navigate To Pose and Pause Near Goal-Obstacle
 #############################################

-.. note:: As a prerequisite, we encourage the users to go through the `Behavior Tree documentation <https://behaviortree.github.io/BehaviorTree.CPP/>`_, which explains about different behaviors nodes used in these trees such as ``ReactiveSequence``, ``SequenceWithMemory`` and ``RetryUntilSucessfull``.
+.. note:: As a prerequisite, we encourage the users to go through the `Behavior Tree documentation <https://behaviortree.github.io/BehaviorTree.CPP/>`_, which explains about different behaviors nodes used in these trees such as ``ReactiveSequence``, ``SequenceWithMemory`` and ``RetryUntilSuccessful``.

 This behavior tree is a soft extension to the :ref:`behavior_tree_nav_to_pose`.
 Apart from the functionalities of :ref:`behavior_tree_nav_to_pose`, this behavior tree allows the robot to efficiently handle an obstacle (e.g. forklift, person, or other temporary obstacles) close to the goal by pausing the robot's navigation and wait for a user-specified time to check if the obstacle has cleared.